gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 ## Cookbook

 :::info
 In order for these hooks to work, the application must be wrapped in the appropriate Providers.
 As it is presented in the [example](https://github.com/gear-tech/gear-js/blob/main/utils/create-gear-app/gear-app-template/template/src/hocs/index.tsx).
-If you use `cga`, then all the necessary environment has already been provided.
+If you use `create-gear-app`, then all the necessary environment has already been provided.
 :::

 ### useApi

-`useApi` provides access to the Gear API connected to the selected PRC-node.
+`useApi` provides access to the Gear API connected to the selected RPC-node.

 ```js
 import { useApi } from '@gear-js/react-hooks';